jadecipher/vdp16-sample-game/README.md

 5. Run `travis encrypt $(heroku auth:token) --org` to encrypt your Heroku API key. _**Warning:** do not run the `--add` command suggested by Travis, that will rewrite part of our existing config!_
 6. Copy-paste your encrypted API key into the `.travis.yml` file under `deploy.api_key.secure`, where it says "YOUR ENCRYPTED API KEY HERE".
 7.  `git add -A && git commit -m 'travis: activate deployment' && git push -u origin f/travis-deploy`
-8. Make a PR for the new branch, get it approved, and merge it into ma
+8. Make a PR for the new branch, get it approved, and merge it into master.

+That's it!
+From now on, whenever `master` is updated on GitHub, Travis will automatically push the app to Heroku for you.

+#### Option B: Manual Deployment from your Local Machine

+Some devel